Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-The DP entries can be filled in a bottom-up manner.
-Indeed, an entry $\mathrm{DP}[z,(\ell_i,(\tau_{i,j})_{j\in[m_i]})_{i\in[\kappa]}]$ where $z$ is a leaf of the quadtree can be easily computed: If the cell does not contain the root but at least one other vertex (recall that all vertices are then located at a common point), but there is no incoming crossing, save $\infty$ in the DP entry.
-Otherwise, guess which segment $i_0$ and which incoming crossing $j_0\in[m_i]$ connects to the vertices.
-If the cell contains a vertex or the root (in which case we let $i_0\coloneqq0$), guess which of the outgoing crossings $j>j_0$ of the segment $i_0$ and which outgoing crossing from later segments connect to the vertex.
-Then guess a one-to-one correspondence between remaining incoming and outgoing crossings of each segment such that each incoming crossing is connected to an outgoing crossing with a later index, and connect the corresponding portals accordingly.
-If no such correspondence exists for some segment (e.g., because the number of remaining outgoing and incoming portals is different), discard this guess.
-Likewise, the guess is also discarded if, for some $i\in[\kappa]$, the resulting length of segment $i$ within $z$ is not $\ell_i$.
-Among the remaining options, save the lowest cost in the DP entry.
-Again, if there is no such solution, the cost is $\infty$.
-Note that we are only considering polynomially many combinations of guesses.
+The entries of the DP can be filled in a bottom-up fashion.
+Specifically, an entry~$\smash{\mathrm{DP}\bigl[z,\left(\ell_i,(\tau_{i,j})_{j\in[m_i]}\right)_{i \in [\kappa]}\bigr]}$ where~$z$ is a leaf of the quadtree can be computed easily.
+If the cell does not contain the root but contains at least one other vertex (with all vertices located at a common point), and there are no incoming crossings, we set the DP entry to~$\infty$.
+Otherwise, we make a guess to determine which segment~$i_0$ and which incoming crossing~$j_0 \in [m_i]$ connect to the vertices.
+If the cell contains a vertex or the root (in which case we set~$i_0 = 0$), we guess which of the outgoing crossings~$j > j_0$ of segment~$i_0$ and which outgoing crossing from later segments connect to the vertex.

+We then guess a one-to-one correspondence between the remaining incoming and outgoing crossings for each segment, ensuring that each incoming crossing is paired with an outgoing crossing of a later index.
+The corresponding portals are then connected.
+If no such correspondence exists for any segment (e.g., because the number of remaining incoming and outgoing crossings is unequal), we discard this guess.
+Similarly, we discard the guess if the resulting length of segment~$i$ within~$z$ does not match~$\ell_i$.
+Among the valid options, we store the lowest cost in the DP entry.
+If no valid solution is found, we set the cost to~$\infty$.
+Note that we are only considering a polynomial number of guess combinations.